calroc/Thun/docs/Advent_of_Code_2017_December_3rd.rst

     9 8 7 6 5 6 7 8 9 10

-(I’m leaving out details of how I figured this all out and just giving the relevent bits.
+(I'm leaving out details of how I figured this all out and just giving the relevent bits.
 It took a little while to zero in of the aspects of the pattern that were important for the task.)